TheGreatRambler/NinjiReplay/README.md

 # NinjiReplay
-Replay ninjis and render them into a video
+Replay ninjis and render them into a video.
+Not for public use atm.